7.7 cm Leichte Kraftwagengeschütze M1914: History

 During the Franco-Prussian War, Paris was surrounded by the Prussians, and the French attempted to use balloons to smuggle messages and supplies in and out of the besieged city.
 In response, Krupp developed a 37 mm cannon mounted on a pedestal and sat on a four-wheeled horse cart.
 The cannon was designated BallonabwehrKanone, or BaK, and was the first practical anti-aircraft gun.
 Although armed aircraft were used as early as the Italo-Turkish and Balkan Wars, the designation BallonabwehrKanone remained in use until it was replaced by the more familiar FlugabwehrKanone or FlaK later in the First World War.

 Designs for dedicated anti-aircraft guns existed before the First World War, but only a few were in service.
-The idea of a truck-mounted self-propelled anti-aircraft gun also existed since 1906 but only few had been built.
+The idea of a truck-mounted self-propelled anti-aircraft gun had also existed since 1906 but only few had been built.
 In 1912, both Krupp and Rheinmetall were asked to prepare prototypes of a self-propelled anti-aircraft gun.
 The design that was tested and approved for production in 1913 was from Krupp and would later be known as the 7.7 cm Leichtes Kraftwagengeschütz M1914.
 The gun, mounts, and vehicle layout remained similar despite being produced by both Krupp and Rheinmetall.
-The primary role for the M1914 was to provide mobile air defenses for targets such as supply depots, command centers, and bridges.
+The primary role for the M1914 was to provide mobile air defenses for targets such as supply depots, command centers and bridges.
 In addition to their anti-aircraft role, M1914's were often used as anti-tank guns during the final year of the war since they were able to move from place to place quickly to repulse allied armored thrusts.